i-am-bee/bee-agent-framework/python/examples/notebooks/README.md

 pip install -r requirements.txt
 ```

-✨ You are now ready to spin up the first notebook ✨
+✨ And finally you can spin up the first notebook ✨

 ```shell
 jupyter-lab basics.ipynb --port 9999